 And no, not advice like the latest investment or comments from the Bitcoin bros who say, “go all in and get rich!”
 Not hating on Bitcoin, but you know the type of money advice I’m referring too.

 You want someone who actually has a proven track record of knowledge and success.
 They can help you stay motivated and teach you what’s worked for their own finances.

-As you start to teach yourself about money and personal finance, there are some tools that can help your journey further.
+As you start to make better financial decisions, there are some tools that can help you manage your money effectively.
 Many of these will be useful for tracking important financial data, others will help you understand more about your money.

 YNAB: If budgeting and spreadsheets still scare or confuse you, there is a great solution to try.
 It’s called You Need A Budget (YNAB).
 You can try it free for 34 days, but can be a financial game changer if you need some help while you become the master of Personal Finance 101.